In a nutshell

 Science Museum

-In addition, there is the Wonderlab: children from the age of 4 can experiment independently and watch live shows by chemistry experts.
+A real favorite is the Wonderlab, where children from the age of 4 can experiment and watch exciting live science shows.

 free